Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 2 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.
+On average, service frequency across all routes is 2 trips per day, which equates to approximately 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport